You're a Champion

-Our new training guide can help you with training schedules, fundraising, footwear plus much more.
+Our new training guide can help you with training schedules, fundraising, what to bring and wear plus much more.

 Being active is an important part of reducing your risk of developing cardiovascular disease.

 Although there will be sweeper vehicles along the route to collect heart trekkers needing assistance and take them to the most relevant location on the route, we strongly recommend every walker has access to their own support vehicle.
 This could be a friend or family member at the end of the phone who is available to come and pick you up.
 Read our support driver information pack to find out the location and facilities at each checkpoint.